woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode9.md

 **Philip**: But?

-**Robbie**: Well, I've Thought a lot about which college, and one of them is Columbia.
+**Robbie**: Well, I've thought a lot about which college, and one of them is Columbia.

 **Philip**: Columbia?
 Why Columbia?

-**Robbie**: First, they hav an excellent School of Journalism.
+**Robbie**: First, they have an excellent School of Journalism.

 **Philip**: They do.
 And your friends are planning to go to Columbia?